Books That Will Make You a Better UX Designer

 Typography is an essential part of design.
 It helps in shaping how audiences perceive messages, brands, and stories.
 Fonts have the unique ability to evoke emotions, set the tone, and guide users through a piece of content.
 In 2025, as design trends continue to evolve, typography will take center stage in building strong visual identities as well as impactful user experiences.
 The fonts we use today are tools that communicate the essence of a brand or message.
 They are no longer just about aesthetics.

-Each font is grouped into specific categories based on its primary application—professional, playful, travel, minimalist, and retro.
+Each font is grouped into specific categories based on its primary application: professional, playful, travel, minimalist, and retro.
 We have included information about the designers or companies behind these fonts, giving credit to the creatives who bring these beautiful typefaces to life.
-Let’s checkout these best font trends in 2025:
+Let’s check out these best font trends in 2025:

 1. Professional Fonts: Modern and Clean for Business Designs